LucasLyons/LucasLyons.github.io/_portfolio/brewtiful.md

 - Incorporate user event tracking data to model (page clicks, searches, etc.)
 - Incorporate temporal signals (seasonal beers, trending styles)

 The `events` table already captures user interactions (`rate`, `view`, `search`, `get_recs`, `save`, `unsave`) with a flexible `jsonb` metadata field.
-This logging infrastructure could power future model iterations and product analytics.
+This logging infrastructure could power future model iterations and product analytics (implicit interaction data).

 **MLOps**:
-With cloud computing, it would be possible to create a data pipeline to load user interaction/rating data from supabase, automatically retrain user and item embeddings, and use them to serve recommendations (while also implementing models to dynamically update recommendations as they ar now).
+With cloud computing, it would be possible to create a data pipeline to load user interaction/rating data from supabase, automatically retrain user and item embeddings, and use them to serve recommendations (while also implementing models to dynamically update recommendations as they are now).

 **User Experience Testing**:
 - A/B test for tuning various recommendation hyperparameters with metrics like CTR, precision, etc.